 Competitive awards of up to $2,000 are available to support OHSU students’ overseas experiences.
 All OHSU students in good academic standing are eligible to apply.
 All applications must address the economic need of the applicant to support this request for funding.
 Appropriate overseas experiences include projects related to public and population health, health education, clinical practice and/or research.
 Students are expected to spend at least 4 weeks at their overseas site although exceptions to this requirement will be made on a case by case basis.

-Additional awards may be made during the academic year and are subject to available funding.
+Awards are made during the academic year and are subject to available funding.

 Annual Kathryn Robertson Memorial Lecture in Global Health (KRL)